 2.2.
 DNA Extraction and Genotyping

 Genotyping of grna and grnb was performed by cutting a small part of the zebrafish tail fin.
-REDExtract-N-Amp Tissue Kit (Sigma-Aldrich®) was used to rapidly extract the genomic DNA from animal tissues according to the manufacturer´s instructions.
+REDExtract-N-Amp Tissue Kit (Sigma-Aldrich®, Merck, Darmstadt, Germany) was used to rapidly extract the genomic DNA from animal tissues according to the manufacturer´s instructions.
 Isolated genomic DNA was amplified by PCR with the following primers: grna forward (TTCAGTCATTGTTTCAGAGGTCA), grna reverse (TTCCTCTGATCCACTTTCTACCA), grnb forward (AATGACACAAGACGTCCTCATAAA) and grnb reverse (AAAAATAATAACCACAGCGCAACT).
 Sanger sequencing was then performed to obtain and compare the nucleotide sequences of different samples and identify the selected mutations for grna and grnb.
 The grna selected mutation was identified by a deletion of 11 nucleotides, which caused a frameshift of the open reading frame and resulted in a premature STOP codon.
 The grnb selected mutation was identified by a deletion of 13 nucleotides and insertion of 9 nucleotides, which caused a frameshift of the open reading frame and resulted in a premature STOP codon.

 2.3.
 Tissue Preparation and Immunohistochemistry